Bilal-A-G/Project-Ganymede/README.md

 Movement - W and S to move forwards and backwards, A and D to rotate left and right, rotation can be done via mouse as well.
 Space to jump.

+Water - Scrolling an albedo and normal map over a plane at different speeds to give a parallax effect.

 ### Karlo's part:

 Windows - Using a material for the wall that passes the stencil test only if the value is not equal to the refrence value, and a hole material that always passes the stencil test and replaces whatever was in the stencil buffer.
 Putting the hole over the wall material cuts a hole in the wall.